-A viral Reddit post highlights exactly what you don’t want to find at your favorite camping spot — nearly 70 tires that were dumped into the nearby lake.
+A popular Reddit post highlights exactly what you don’t want to find at your favorite camping spot — nearly 70 tires that were dumped into the nearby lake.

-According to the post, a Cub Scout pack managed to pull the tires out of Falls Lake, which is in a state recreation area near Raleigh, North Carolina.
+According to the post, a Cub Scout pack and their families managed to pull the tires out of Falls Lake, which is in a state recreation area near Raleigh, North Carolina.
 The area offers a large variety of activities, including camping, biking, hiking, and swimming.

 Unfortunately, litter in any form takes away from the beauty of nature, and it also poses a threat to the wildlife in the area — tires are no exception.